Nayekah/Praktikum-IF1230-Organisasi-dan-Arsitektur-Komputer/README.md

 - Learn how to read assembly language
 - Learn how to use conventional debugger (ex. gdb, peda, pwntools, gef, etc)
 - Learn how the program works with its instruction and procedure (ex. mov, jmp, lea, etc.)
+- Learn how datas are stored in stack
 ---

 ## 📃 Miscellaneous